Last updated on March 9th, 2023 at 02:34 pm

-Most dragons in captivity will overeat if given the chance, so we like to limit wormy treat to just a few at a time.
-That way our beardie stays at a healthy weight and doesn’t overconsumer.
+Most dragons in captivity will overeat if given the chance, so we like to limit wormy treats to just a few at a time.
+That way, our beardie stays at a healthy weight and doesn’t overconsume.

 Can you feed a bearded dragon worms you find in your yard?